rovitotv/BuddyTablet/README.md

 # 3D Printing

 All the parts were printed with PLA using a Creality Ender 3V2 3D printer.
+Blender was used to create the 3D models to create the BuddyTablet.
+The blender file is BuddyTab.blend.
+Blender is open source software and is supported on Linux, Mac OS X, and Windows.

 ## Measurements